 Traditional Chinese Medicine has evolved over the years just as everything else in this world has, but a large majority of the principles and practices have remained the same.
-Traditional Chinese Medicine practitioners make use of herbal medicines, along with mind and body techniques such as Tai Chi and acupuncture in preventing and treating health issues.
+Traditional Chinese Medicine practitioners use herbal medicines, along with mind and body techniques such as Tai Chi and acupuncture to prevent and treat health issues.

 Basics of Traditional Chinese Medicine